VoIP offers businesses cheaper connectivity worldwide and offers additional features. Landline use is rapidly declining.

 Eliminate phone wiring.
 An IP telephone system allows you to connect hardware IP phones directly to a standard computer network port.
 Software phones can be installed directly on your PC.

 Multiple locations in one.
-With multiple phone systems, there are obvious increased support costs, not to mention the increased software/hardware maintenance.
+With multiple phone systems, there is obvious increased support costs, not to mention the increased software/hardware maintenance.

 More than two persons.
 On the phone line, only two persons can speak at a time.
 With VoIP, you can set up a conference call with a whole team communicating in real time.
 More calls can be handled on one access line.